BobNet

 Access

-BobNet rides on the back of the FTL relay network.
-The moment you bring your first relay online, your replicant has access to BobNet and can start talking.
+BobNet is a low-power subspace backchannel for text comms that rides on the back of the FTL relay network.
+You receive messages when in any system that has an active FTL relay.
+You can also receive messages in-flight, as long as both the origin and destination systems have active relays.
 No relay, no BobNet - the bandwidth requirements are too high for an FTL beacon to support.

 Sending a message